holma91/backe/README.md

     2. create a list of all the accounts that these 100 accounts follow (is around 15k accounts)
     3. check all their previous tweets and save everything into a hashmap
     4. we can now see easily what has been mentioned the most by somewhat respectable accounts and our data is not ruined by spambots.
        There are some problems, mainly the fact that the twitter API only lets you retrieve data from the last 7 days if you don't have a "research account" which from the looks of it is difficult to get.
 Could get around by running this script once a week and save up the data from now on, but the historical data would then of course never be included.
-If the historical data is somehow retrievable, I think you could do some really interesting analysis if you combine the twitter shilling together with prices.
+If the historical data is somehow retrievable, I think you could do some really interesting analysis if you combine the twitter shilling together with market data.

 ## Backend